allegro/hermes/docs/docs/quickstart.md

 `./gradlew -p hermes-consumers run`

 or use `Run/Debug Configurations` in IntelliJ.
-The configuration (`application-local.yaml`) in each module is adjusted to automatically work with docker dependencies.
+The `application-local.yaml` configuration in each module is adjusted to work with docker dependencies.

 ### Testing